-This policy sets out the requirements for schools to run and manage apprenticeships and traineeships for secondary school students.
+This policy sets out the requirements for schools to run and manage school-based apprenticeships and traineeships for secondary school students.

-- School Based Apprenticeships and Traineeships must be established through a training contract between the employer and the apprentice or trainee.
+- SBATs must be established through a training contract between the employer and the apprentice or trainee.

-SBATs are available to secondary school students who are:
+School-based apprenticeships and traineeships (SBATs) are available to secondary school students who are:

 - over 15 years old

-- Australian Citizens or Permanent residents
+- Australian citizens or permanent residents.

 SBATs offer students the option of combining: